Course lecture notes and practical sessions are currently password protected.

 - Biocomputing II.
 Building on the fundamental concepts introduced in Biocomputing I, the aim of this module is to address the practical challenges faced by bioinformaticians tackling larger-scale and collaborative programming tasks.
 The module includes a range of interactive sessions during which students have the opportunity to discuss various programming topics with professional programmers, post-docs and PhD students.
 Assessment is via a group project.
 Module organizer: Dr Andrew Martin.

 - Data Management.
 With the rapid growth in the quantity of biological data, there is a growing need for bioinformaticians to manage data in an efficient and reliable manner.
 This module explains how to design, create and query relational databases using the Open Source software MySQL, with a strong focus on the challenges of modelling biological data.
-It also covers other important data-handling topics: The use of XML for data exchange and for handling poorly-structured data (using the Open Source native XML database management system; and the particular challenging involved in handling very large data sets.
+It also covers other important data-handling topics: The use of XML for data exchange and for handling poorly-structured data; and the particular challenging involved in handling very large data sets.
 Module organizer: Dr Adrian Shepherd.

 - Statistics.
 Provides a rigorous introduction to the essential statistics that underpin modern bioinformatics.
 Practical sessions focus on programming in R, which is the most important (free) statistical analysis tool for bioinformatics applications.
 Module organizer: Dr Maya Topf.

 - Molecular Basis of Life.
 This is a substantially revised module (formerly known as Molecular Structure) running for the first time in 2016.
 The aim of the module is to tackle fundamental biological topics from a bioinformatics perspective, including: proteins as the principle molecular machines of life; DNA as the information store of life; cell biology and the major domains of life; genetic and infectious disease.
 Module organizer: Dr Mark Williams.